Lit Chat logo

 # Adventures of a Rogue Shark Scientist

 Sharks Don't Sink is the uplifting story of a young Black scientist's challenging journey to flourish outside the traditional confines of academia.
-She join us at Jacksonville Public Library this August to discuss her love for sharks and her mission to promote diversity in marine biology.
+The author joins us at Jacksonville Public Library this August to discuss her love for sharks and her mission to promote diversity in marine biology.

 "Sharks Don’t Sink is a riveting, moving, and ultimately triumphant memoir at the intersection of science and social justice: a guidebook to how we can all learn to respect and protect some of nature’s most misunderstood and vulnerable creatures—and grant the same grace to ourselves." - Junior Library Guild